heyjaywilson/taskList/Readme.md

 Create a new Xcode project for a single view iOS app.

-Check the boxes for SwiftUI and to use CoreData
+Check the boxes for SwiftUI and to use Core Data.

 # 2. CoreData Entities and Attributes